84adam/hello-world/readme.txt

     $ git add <FILENAME> // add the files you’d like to commit (save) to change
 * Step 3: Commit the changes with a message
-    $ git commit -m “<your commit message>” // save your changes with a MANDATORY note
+    $ git commit -m “<your commit message>” // save your changes with a MANDATORY note ...
+Working Remotely
+Now that you've got a taste of working locally, let's take it up a notch.
+First, we need to re-configure your Git to work with your GitHub.
+...
+Configure Git for GitHub
+1) In Bash, enter in the command to sync your folder with your GitHub account:
+    $ git config --global user.username "USeRnAMe" // this is case-sensitive and does not need "<" or ">"
+2) Verify that the configuration was successful here:
+    $ git-it verify
+	NOTE: error - "command not found"

+Pushing to GitHub

+Pushing is another way to say that we're doing to upload code to GitHub from your local computer.

+    Gut check: what's the difference between PUSHING and COMMITTING?

+Exercise: Create a Remote Repository in GitHub

+    Go to github.com, log in, and click the '+' in the top right to create a new repository.
+    Give it a name that matches your local repository's name, 'hello-world', and a short description.
+    Make it public.
+    Don't initialize with a README because we already have a file, locally, named 'readme.txt'.
+    Leave .gitignore and license on 'none'.
+    Click create repository!

+Connect the remote to your GitHub repo

+In Bash, in the folder of your choosing:

+$ git remote add origin <URLfromGitHub>

+Bonus: you can also change the remote to another URL:

+$ git remote set-url <RemoteName> <URL>

+Time to push!

+Here is the command to push from your original remote copy to the GitHub master:

+$ git push origin master